 Mexican War, Admiral Farragut's Chief of Staff during

 Secretary of the Light House Board.
 Letter signed is on

-Light House Board Stationery written April
+Light House Board Stationery written April 2, 1870.
+The

-contractors.
-Letter has age toning around edges and some minor soiling.
+has age toning around edges and some minor soiling.

 CIVIL WAR RELICS